 In March 2006, a twenty-two-year-old Iranian student named Mohammed Reza Taheri-azar drove an SUV onto the campus of the University of North Carolina at Chapel Hill, deliberately trying to kill people and succeeding in injuring nine.
 After the incident, he seemed singularly pleased with himself, smiling and waving to crowds after a court appearance at which he explained that he was “thankful for the opportunity to spread the will of Allah.”
 Later he wrote six letters to the Daily Tar Heel, the student newspaper of the University of North Carolina, explaining why he did it.
 In one of them, he gives a list of “Qur’an Notes Relevant to 3/3/06 Attack.”

-Then verses 17-22 declare that the idolaters or polytheists (mushrikeena, ْمُشْرِكِينَ, from mushrik, polytheist) are not worthy to take care of the Sacred Mosque in Mecca – although at the time of the revelation of this sura the pagans still control that mosque.
+Then Allah declares that the idolaters or polytheists (mushrikeena, ْمُشْرِكِينَ, from mushrik, polytheist) are not worthy to take care of the Sacred Mosque in Mecca (vv.
+17-22) — although at the time to which Islamic tradition ascribes the revelation of this sura, the pagans still controlled that mosque.
 They control it, but as comments Ibn Juzayy, “they do not have either the right or the duty to do so.
 They inhabit them through forceful occupation and injustice.”
 They have no right to the mosque because, according to Ibn Kathir and, indeed, generalized Islamic tradition, Abraham himself built it as a shrine to Allah.

-Verses 23-28 tell the believers to separate from and fight the unbelievers.
-The believers should cut ties even with their own families if they are not Muslims (verses 23-24).
+Allah then tells the believers to separate from and fight the unbelievers (vv.
+23-28).
+The believers should cut ties even with their own families if they are not Muslims (vv.
+23-24).
 Says Ibn Kathir: “Allah commands shunning the disbelievers, even if they are one’s parents or children, and prohibits taking them as supporters if they choose disbelief instead of faith.”
 Ibn Juzayy notes that v.
 24, with its warning that one should value nothing in this life higher than Allah, is “a threat to anyone who prefers his family, property or home to emigration and jihad.”
 “Emigration” refers to the move to Medina which at that time was incumbent upon all true believers.

 The Muslims eventually prevailed, wiping out the last major force that stood between the Prophet of Islam and mastery of Arabia.
 After the battle Muhammad received another revelation explaining that the Muslims had won because of supernatural help (v.
 26).
 With Malik defeated, the Muslims later conquered Ta’if with little resistance.
 On his way into the city, Muhammad stopped under a tree, and, finding the property to his liking, sent word to the owner: “Either come out or we will destroy your wall.”
 But the owner refused to appear before Muhammad, so the Muslims indeed destroyed his property.
 Endeavoring, however, to win the tribesmen of Ta’if to Islam, Muhammad was lenient toward them.
 In his distribution of the booty, he also favored some of the recent converts among the Quraysh, hoping to cement their allegiance to Islam.
 His favoritism, however, led to grumbling.
 One Muslim approached him boldly: “Muhammad, I’ve seen what you have done today…I don’t think you have been just.”